guilhermesob/React_revision-all/README.md

 # React_revision-all
-revision of the most importantas concepts of react.
+Revision of the most importantas concepts of react.
+Basic to Advadnced